MRO-NESSI/MRO-OwlScripts/readme.md

 1. Click 'Expose'.
 The NESSI control script will automatically start the correct number of ramps in Owl, you can watch its progress in the log output window.
+1. Note that the output files will **not** be deinterlaced.
+Take a look at autodeinterlace.py for help with that problem.

 Should you lose interest in an exposure process, you can click Abort in the NESSI script window.
 This will cause exposures to end after the end